Virtual env live task

 - r-base

-The live task config integrate a light IDE to develop the live task.
-If you know what you are doing, this might be enough, but we recommend developing the live task in a real IDE before integrating it to the lab.
-The live task is just a script with some constraints on input/output, you can easily code it outside the lab and import the code in your lab task.
+The agent config integrate a light IDE to develop the agent.
+If you know what you are doing, this might be enough, but you can also develop the agent in a real IDE before integrating it to the lab.
+The agent is just a script with some constraints on input/output, you can easily code it outside the lab and import the code in your lab task.
 This will save you some time and frustration.

 You can develop it in the Codelab, here is how we recommend to do it.

-Ready to develop your live task ?
+Ready to develop your agent ?
 Let's go 💪

 Install dependencies manually

-The easiest way to test an env live task is to install required dependencies directly in the Codelab so it is available in the notebook.
+The easiest way to test an virtual env agent is to install required dependencies directly in the Codelab so it is available in the notebook.

 Create a virtual environment